 Math and Mentoring Mingled in "M3" Program for Boys

 Algebra readiness is the focus of a program for African-American boys in Central Virginia.
 Called Math, Men, Mission (or “M3”), it encourages algebraic thinking in an age-appropriate manner, exploring its symbolic nature in everyday-life contexts.

 1. Possess a B.A. or B.S. degree prior to matriculation.
-Mathematics coursework must reflect a cumulative grade point average of 3.0 or better.
+Coursework should reflect an overall GPA of 2.7 with a major GPA of 3.0.